iotaledger/hub/README.md

     -powMode (Proof of work mode, local or remote) -fetchTransactionMessages (Determines if Should store deposit transaction's message)
       type: bool (--fetchTransactionMessages or --nofetchTransactionMessages)
+    -useHttpsIRI (Determines if the connection with IRI should be over HTTPS (make sure `apiAddress` supports https))
+     type: bool (--useHttpsIRI or --nouseHttpsIRI)

   Flags from hub/service/sweep_service.cc:
     -sweep_max_deposit (Maximum number of user deposits to process per sweep.)